redkite-electronics/Bosch-BME280-C-Library-for-Microchip-16bit-Processors/README.md

 # Bosch-BME280-C-Library-for-Microchip-16bit-Processors
 Bosch BME280 (Temperture/Pressure/Humidity Sensor) C Library for Microchip 16bit Processors

+This Library is based on the Adafruit Open Source Library for Arduino Processors. https://github.com/adafruit/Adafruit_BME280_Library

+This Libary supports I2C Only.

+I have included the IC2 Driver for the PIC24F***** Processor

+I have also included an example Project that displays Temperture, Pressure and Humidity.